• Skip to primary navigation

 Instructions

-2. Remove chicken from the pot.
-Reserve for another use, such as bbq chicken Enchiladas or chicken salad.
+3. Remove chicken from the pot, debone and discard skin and bones and reserve meat for another use, such as bbq chicken Enchiladas or chicken salad.

-3. Pour the broth and vegetables through a mesh strainer, set over a large bowl or pot.
+4. Pour the broth and vegetables through a mesh strainer, set over a large bowl or pot.
+Push down on the veggies and herbs with the back of a large serving spoon, to squeeze out all the broth through the strainer.
 The vegetables will not be needed for this recipe.

-4. Defat the broth either by using a spoon to skim the fat that floats on the surface or by chilling the soup in the refrigerator overnight.
-The chilled fat will form a solid layer on the top, which is easy to scoop off.
+5. Defat the broth either by using a spoon to skim the fat that floats on the surface or by chilling the soup in the refrigerator overnight.
+The chilled fat will form a solid layer on the top, which is easy to scoop off. (see notes for storage and freezing instructions)

-7. To Serve: Bring the chicken soup to a boil.
+1. Bring the chicken soup to a boil.
 Ladle 1-cup portions into bowls.
 Using a slotted spoon, add 1 or 2 matzo balls to each bowl.
-Season with salt and pepper, to taste.
+Season with salt and white pepper, to taste.
 Garnish with a sprig of dill or parsley, if you like.
+Serve hot.

 • Cook Time: 2 hours